 Every family eventually discovers the same thing: even the most beautiful song on every list was written about someone else's mother, someone else's father, someone else's grief.
 It doesn't know their name.
 It doesn't know the phrase they said every morning, the way they made Sunday lunch, or the particular sound of their laugh.

-This is why a growing number of UK families are turning to personalised memorial songs — original music created entirely from their own memories.
+This is why a growing number of families are turning to personalised memorial songs — original music created entirely from their own memories.
 A completely new song that carries the real details of one real life.

 A song that could only ever be about them.